nyapommy/wood/README.md

   `Big appreciation for their inv aluable contributions as tech developer.` \
-  `Their dedication to thorough beta testing, and code bug fixing have been essential to the project's quality` \
+  `Their dedication to beta testing, and code bug fixing has been essential to the project's quality` \
-  `We also appreciate the icon and logo designs.`
+  `We also appreciate his icon and logo designs.`
 </div>

 [//]: # (Other)